nibblesnbits/my-portfolio/conv/book.md

 Too clean.
 Too still.
 Frozen in that uncanny way memory sometimes is—only the things that hurt rendered in perfect clarity.

 The window was closed, but the air inside was cold.
-Like someone had left too long ago.

 Across the room, a figure sat on the bed.